372 Marlborough

 Other than Dr. Goldthwait, the two physicians who maintained offices at 372 Marlborough the longest were Dr. Robert Bayley Osgood and Dr. Lloyd Thornton Brown.

 Robert Osgood had his office there from about 1902 until the late 1940s.
 He was Chief of Orthopedic Staff at Children’s Hospital and an instructor at Harvard Medical School.
-He and his wife, Margaret (Chapin) Osgood, lived in an apartment at 409 Marlborough (in about 1903 and 1904) and later at 347 Marlborough (from about 1905 through about 1908).
+He and his wife, Margaret (Chapin) Osgood, lived in an apartment at 409 Marlborough (in about 1903 and 1904) and then at 347 Marlborough.

-Lloyd Brown had his office at 372 Marlborough from about 1910 until his retirement in 1951.
+Lloyd Brown, an orthopedic surgeon, maintained his office at 372 Marlborough from about 1910 until his retirement in 1951.
 In January of 1911, he married Marion Epes Wigglesworth.
 After their marriage, they lived at 9 Charles River Square and then, from about 1916, in Milton.

 On September 17, 1919, Jessie Goldthwait transferred 372 Marlborough to her husband, and on April 17, 1925, he transferred the property to himself, Dr. Osgood, and Dr. Brown, as partners.